Gaza war protests in the United States: Philadelphia

 In the immediate aftermath of the October 7 attacks, most of Philadelphia's major Jewish institutions made statements in support of Israel, including the Jewish Federation of Greater Philadelphia, Congregation Rodeph Shalom, and the Weitzman National Museum of American Jewish History.

 Most pro-Palestinian demonstrations in Philadelphia were organized or supported by the Philly Palestine Coalition.
 The Coalition held its first pro-Palestinian rally since the start of the war on October 8.

 On October 12, pro-Palestinian demonstrators rallied outside WHYY's Old City studio in protest of local media's coverage of the Israeli-Palestinian Conflict.

 Large pro-Palestinian demonstrations were held on the Benjamin Franklin Parkway and at the Philadelphia Museum of Art on October 21 and in Center City on October 28.

 Multiple pro-Palestinian protests in late October were held outside the office of Senator John Fetterman.

 On November 2, around 25 pro-Palestinian protestors were arrested after blocking the entrances to several Amtrak gates during a larger demonstration at 30th Street Station.

 On November 9, pro-Palestinian protestors held a die-in at City Hall.
 Another demonstration was held outside City Hall on November 17.
 Another was held on November 24.

 On December 3, pro-Palestinian protestors held a citywide demonstration with several stops, including Goldie, an Israeli restaurant owned by Michael Solomonov.
 Chants directed at the restaurant by protestors were condemned by politicians, including the Biden administration, Governor Josh Shapiro, Senator John Fetterman, Representative Brendan Boyle, State Representative Ben Waxman, and State Senator Nikil Saval.
-In their statements, politicians asserted that the restaurant was targeted for being Jewish-owned.
+In their statements, politicians said that the restaurant was targeted for being Jewish-owned.
 The Philly Palestine Coalition denied this accusation, citing Solomonov's financial support for the Friends of United Hatzalah, an emergency services organization partnered with the Israel Defense Forces, Solomonov's Israeli government-appointed role as a "culinary ambassador", and allegations by former Goldie employees that they were fired for expressing pro-Palestinian beliefs.

 On December 10, a pro-Israel rally was held at Congregation Rodeph Shalom.

 On December 14, pro-Palestinian protestors were arrested after blocking I-76 and the Spring Garden Street Bridge.